dotnet/machinelearning-samples/modelbuilder/readme.md

 Model Builder allows you to solve many real life scenarios by supporting a wide variety of machine learning tasks.
 The table below describes a brief description of these scenarios along with the machine learning tasks associated with them.

-Scenario             | Scenario Description                                                         | Machine Learning Task
+Scenario             | Scenario Description                                                         | ML Task
 ---------------------| -----------------------------------------------------------------------------| ---------------------------
 Price Prediction     | Predict the price for a particular item                                      | Regression                 |
 Sales Forecast       | Forecast the sales for items this month                                      | Regression                 |